Hermann Göring: Personal properties

+Göring owned a number of small boats.
+In 1935 the German Association of the Automotive Industry gifted him a 16-meter motor yacht that he named Carin after his deceased wife.
+Enjoying this ship, he requested a larger, more seaworthy one.
+The association obliged.
+The Carin II, a 27.5-meter motor yacht, was launched on 27 June 1937.
+Göring used it for recreational as well as representative and business activities until the end of the war.

 Göring was known for his extravagant tastes and garish clothing.
 He had various special uniforms made for the many posts he held; his Reichsmarschall uniform included a jewel-encrusted baton.
 Hans-Ulrich Rudel, the top Stuka pilot of the war, recalled twice meeting Göring dressed in outlandish costumes: first, a medieval hunting costume, practicing archery with his doctor; and second, dressed in a red toga fastened with a golden clasp, smoking an unusually large pipe.
 Italian Foreign Minister Galeazzo Ciano once noted Göring wearing a fur coat that looked like what "a high-grade prostitute wears to the opera".
 He threw lavish housewarming parties each time a round of construction was completed at Carinhall and changed costumes several times throughout the evenings.